December 2023

 - The stalls are scattered throughout the city so you end up visiting all of Strasbourg just by following the Christmas Markets.

-- This was probably the most compelling thing that put Strasbourg on the list – just Google photos – it does not look real!
+- This was probably the most compelling thing that put Strasbourg on the list – it does not look real!

 - Spend time exploring this area, crossing all the bridges, admiring all the architecture.

-- Stop inside the gorgeous Cathédrale Notre Dame de Strasbourg.
+- Stop inside the gorgeous Notre Dame of Strasbourg Cathedral.

-- When inside, do not miss the astronomical clock dating to the Renaissance period, suspended pipe organ, and the Emperor Windows.
+- When inside, do not miss the astronomical clock dating to the Renaissance period, suspended pipe organ, and the stained glass windows.

-- Make sure to climb onto the rooftop of the Cathédrale – for a small fee you will get a beautiful view of the city and all the market stalls. as well.
+- Make sure to climb onto the rooftop of the Cathedral – for a small fee you will get a beautiful view of the city and all the market stalls as well.

 Boat Tour